Fill out individual tax forms

 - Tax Liability

-- The total amount of tax debt you are legally obligated to pay to a taxing authority, like the IRS or a state revenue department, for a specific year.
+- The total amount of tax debt owed by an individual to a taxing authority like the IRS or a state department of revenue.